ScilifelabDataCentre/data.scilifelab.se/content/highlights/bantu_expansion.md

 ---
 title: New DNA research into Bantu-speaking populations' expansion provides a resource for future studies
 date: 2024-01-19
 summary: This study by Cesar A. Fortes-Lima, Concetta Burgarella, Rickard Hammarén et al is a comprehensive investigation of the genetic legacy of the Bantu expansion of the genomes of Bantu speaking populations today.
-The authors make avilable both genotyping information for 1,763 African individuals and whole genomes for 12 Late Iron Age individuals.
+The authors make available both genotyping information for 1,763 African individuals and whole genomes for 12 Late Iron Age individuals.
 banner: /highlights/BSP_banner_small.png
 banner_large: /highlights/BSP_banner_large.png
 banner_caption: Image courtesy Fortes-Lima et al 2023
-banner_alt: Figure 1 from Fortes-Lima et al. 2023 showing sampling locations and 3 dimensinality reduction methods applied to the genetic variation of the data in the study.
+banner_alt: Figure 1 from Fortes-Lima et al. 2023 showing sampling locations and 3 dimensionality reduction methods applied to the genetic variation of the data in the study.
 tags:
   [
     Highlight,